 The Tinina Q. Cade Foundation Family Building Grant, INCIID IVF Scholarship, and SAMFund (Surviving and Moving Forward) Grants, as well as NHS-funded fertility treatment in the UK, provides financial support for patients undergoing fertility treatment due to the high cost of procedures like IVF, gestational surrogacy, egg and sperm donation, egg and sperm freezing and embryo donation.
-Therefore, the expansion of the sperm bank market over the projection period is driven by an increase in government efforts and benevolent foundations.
+Therefore, the expansion of the market of sperm bank over the projection period is driven by an increase in government efforts and benevolent foundations.

 The population is becoming more aware of sperm banks, especially in middle-income nations.
 Many societies are now tolerating single-parent and same-sex families, which supports the market growth for sperm banks.
 The broad acceptance of the Lesbian, Gay, Bisexual, and Transgender (LGBT) community is one of the variables influencing sperm donations throughout nations.
 Increased public knowledge of assisted reproductive technologies (ART) like in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI), as well as sperm cryopreservation technologies, boost the market's growth.
-Additionally, the major factor driving the expansion of the global sperm bank market is the rise in miscarriage rates.
+Additionally, the major factor driving the expansion of the global market of sperm bank is the rise in miscarriage rates.

 The main factors limiting market expansion are the expensive nature and low success rate of these treatments.
 IVF therapy costs between USD 10,000 and USD 13,000 for one cycle and requires highly qualified professionals to operate, which drives up the treatment cost.
 Intrauterine insemination (IUI) cycles typically cost between USD 300 and USD 800 per attempt and USD 700 to USD 1000 per sperm vial.
 The success rate of IUI can also be affected by several other factors.
 These include advanced age, a diagnosis of underlying infertility, the usage of fertility drugs, and other underlying fertility issues.

 Pregnancy rates per donor semen insemination cycle range from 6.4% to 16.5%, and the success rate of in vitro fertilization (IVF) by age is between 34% and 42%, according to research that has been published in Elsevier.
-Therefore, it is anticipated that the poor success rate of these therapies and their high cost will limit the growth of the global sperm bank market.
+Therefore, it is anticipated that the poor success rate of these therapies and their high cost will limit the growth of the global sperm bank market share.